 If you are concerned about cutting out milk products and what to replace them with, ask your doctor to refer you to a dietitian.

 If you are lactose intolerant there are a few important things to consider when you reduce or remove products milk products from your diet.

 Keeping a nutritional balance

-Milk and milk products are also good sources of calcium.
-If you are removing or restricting your intact of these products you need to replace these with other foods that contain calcium, such as:
+Milk and milk products are good sources of calcium.
+If you remove or restrict your intake of these products you need to replace them with other foods that contain calcium, such as:

 - lactose-free varieties of milk, yoghurt, ice cream and soft cheeses